fieldtrip/website/getting_started/audio.md

 # Getting started with audio data

 You can read, preprocess and analyze audio files in the same way as EEG or MEG files.
-This can for example be handy to determine the spectrogram (e.g. using a time-frequency analysis) or to determine the onset of speech.
+This can for example be handy to determine the spectrogram (e.g., using a time-frequency analysis) or to determine the onset of speech.

 The following reads the continuous audio data, in this case from a 4-channel WAV file.
 Most other audio file formats are also supported.